 - Spinach and strawberry salad: Try this salad recipe from The Healthy Foodie for a quick and colorful way to eat your spinach.

-If you're worried that you aren't getting enough folic acid, speak with your doctor about the benefits of a folic acid supplement.
-In the meantime, "always serve a vegetable."
-That's the advice given by Rosenau for everyone, pregnant or not.
+If you’re worried that you aren’t getting enough folic acid, speak with your doctor about the benefits of a folic acid supplement.
+In the meantime, Rosenau notes that you should”always serve a vegetable” — pregnant or not.